-1.3 Sierrita Operational Curtailment Triggers Contingency Plan prices.
+McMoRan, 2016).
+The curtailment decisions were made primarily in response to the deterioration of the molybdenum market as Sierrita's cost structure depends heavily on molybdenum prices.
 Molybdenum prices have dropped largely because of the reduced consumption of high-grade steel and stainless steel made with molybdenum.
 The reduced steel consumption is due to global economic conditions that have reduced the demand for products such as pipe for oil and gas drilling and heavy equipment.
-Sierrita is evaluating a 100% curtailment should market conditions continue to decline.
 The duration of the curtailment is uncertain as it will depend on market conditions, but is likely to exceed one year.
+The production curtailment begins in January 2016 and shutdown is planned to be implemented by the end of June 2016.